-Employer contributions to the System are determined on an actuarial basis using the entry age normal actuarial cost method.
+Employer contributions to MPSERS are determined on an actuarial basis using the entry age normal actuarial cost method.
 Under this method, the actuarial present value of the projected benefits of each individual included in the actuarial valuation is allocated on a level basis over the service of the individual between entry age and assumed exit age.
 The portion of this cost allocated to the current valuation year is called the normal cost.
 The remainder is called the actuarial accrued liability.
 Normal cost is funded on a current basis.
 The unfunded (overfunded) actuarial accrued liability as of the September 30, 2016 valuation will be amortized over a 20 year period for the 2016 fiscal year.

-The School District's required and actual contributions to the plan for the year ended June 30, 2017 were \$1,263,327.
-The School District's required and actual contributions include an allocation of \$387,360 in revenue received from the State of Michigan, and remitted to MPSERS to fund the MPSERS Unfunded Actuarial Accrued Liability (UAAL) Stabilization Rate for the year ended June 30, 2017.
+The School District's required and actual contributions to the plan for the year ended June 30, 2018 were \$1,345,125, which includes the School District's contribution required for their members with a defined contribution benefit.
+The School District's required and actual contributions include an allocation of \$599,651 in revenue received from the State of Michigan, and remitted to MPSERS to fund the MPSERS Unfunded Actuarial Accrued Liability (UAAL) Stabilization Rate for the year ended June 30, 2018.

-The schedule below summarizes pension contribution rates in effect for fiscal year 2016.
+The schedule below summarizes pension contribution rates in effect for fiscal year 2017.